chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Inference with Reference: Lossless Acceleration of Large Language Models](https://arxiv.org/abs/2304.04487): also a potential optimization
 - [ ] [Efficient Streaming Language Models with Attention Sinks](https://arxiv.org/abs/2309.17453): streaming LLM for infinite sequence lengths, by MIT and under guidence of Song HAN
 - [ ] [Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference](https://arxiv.org/abs/2403.09054): also important tokens, just like H2O, accepted by MLSys'24
+- [ ] [Q-Hitter: A Better Token Oracle for Efficient LLM Inference via Sparse-Quantized KV Cache]: an optimization to H2O, accepted by MLSys'24, TO_BE_UPDATE

 ### Industrial Inference Frameworks 💡